CookieMeUp/CookieMeUp/README.md

 [x] Color schemed decided.

+[x] Only Allow Seller to post one event with the same location

+[x] Add Seller event description

+[x] Add sign up and login checks with information for user
 #### TO DO

-[] Only Allow Seller to post one event with the same location [] Finish UI for both buyer and seller.
+[] Finish UI for both buyer and seller.